unfinishedideas/robot_kittens/README.md

 ### ***Question 4: How confident are you that your game is (relatively) bug-free?***

-I am fairly certain it is mostly bug free based on my testing.
-Though I do believe it is created in a way that is not the most efficient.
+I am semi-confident that the game is mostly bug free based on my testing.
+Though there are a few undesired behaviors such as turns decrementing when visiting the same object twice.
+I believe the game was also not created in a way that is not the most efficient but that's mainly due to my inexperience with the curses api and game programming in general.

 <br>